bids-standard/bids-specification/src/derivatives/imaging.md

 ### Discrete Segmentations

-Discrete segmentations of brain tissue represent multiple anatomical structures (such as tissue class or Brodmann area) with a unique integer label in a 3D volume.
+Discrete segmentations of brain tissue represent regions with unique integer labels.
 See [Common image-derived labels](#common-image-derived-labels) for a description of how integer values map to anatomical structures.